 Begin by watching Titans of the Ice Age 3D, a 25-minute educational film narrated by Christopher Plummer that takes you back more than 10,000 years.
 (If visiting with kids, be advised that the material could frighten young children.
 And be prepared to talk to them afterward about the fact that many of these animals died just outside the museum.)
 3D glasses are available in both youth and adult sizes, so all of your group can experience a snowflake coming toward you, as well as the feeling of being surrounded by a pack of dire wolves, a breed of canine long extinct.

-On weekends, visitors of all ages can enjoy a lively, 15-minute performance of Ice Age Encounters, in which a life-size adult saber-toothed cat puppet designed by Jim Henson’s Creature Shop makes an appearance.
+On Thursdays through Sundays, visitors of all ages can enjoy a lively, 15-minute performance of Ice Age Encounters, in which a life-size adult saber-toothed cat puppet designed by Jim Henson’s Creature Shop makes an appearance.
 The docent shares a lot of great information about the tar pits, such as the fact that they should be called the La Brea Shallow Asphalt Seeps, since the pits are actually filled with asphalt, a natural material, rather than tar, which is man-made.
 (Be sure to warn younger children that the lights are turned out at the beginning of the show and that a large pretend beast will be present.)

 Afterward, your group will be able to fully appreciate the 35-minute Excavator Tour, which is offered at set times each day and begins at the Fossil Lab.
 There, you can observe scientists carefully working behind a curved wall of glass—nicknamed "the Fish Bowl"—on some of the more than 3.5 million fossils that have been discovered on the premises.
 The tour continues outside at the Lake Pit, where three mammoth sculptures were installed to help visitors understand how so many animals got trapped there.